How does an oil catch can work and why is it beneficial?

 Inside the crankcase, you have the crank which is turning in the oil pan which is full of oil.
 This keeps it properly lubricated.
 PCV or positive crankcase ventilation is necessary to ensure there isn't a build up of pressure in the crankcase.
 This would cause the crankcase to possibly crack under the pressure and create a huge mess of oil on the street.
 So the PCV system removes the pressure from the crankcase and reverts it back through the intake tract via crank case vents.
 This pressure isn't made up of 100% air.
 It will also contain a very small amount of oil as well since there is so much in the oil pan at a high temperature.
 This air and oil mixture is then entered somewhere after the intake system, passes through the intercooler (if you car is turbo or supercharged) and then re-enters the combustion chamber (cylinder) through your intake valves to be re-burned.
 The oil will actually coat everything on its way back to the combustion chamber.
 It will develop in the intercooler, boost hoses, intake manifold and intake valves.
 Just on the other side of these valves is where the combustion is taking place where the temperatures are extremely high.
 This is what actually causes the oil to solidify on the valves.
 With the oil passing through the intercooler, it can actually coat the cooling fins which will hinder the intercooler's ability to cool the air therefore lowering the efficiency.

 The caking on intake valves is only a problem with direct injection engines.
 For all other engines that use port injection, the gas is introduced before the combustion chamber which means it flows over the intake valves and enter the combustion chamber premixed with the air.
-This action of the fuel flowing over the intake valves actually cleans the valves from any oil that make already be on there.
+This action of the fuel flowing over the intake valves actually cleans the valves from any oil that may already be on there.
 The oil never has the chance to cake on the valves in port injection engines.

 Having oil caked onto your intake valves can cause the following symptoms: